Kaspersky VPN Review

 Free Trial Limits

-- Accessible servers: Although it wasn’t immediately clear exactly which servers are considered “premium”, we only got to access the slower servers during the free trial.
+- Accessible servers: Although it wasn’t immediately clear exactly which servers are considered “premium”, we only got to access the slower servers with the free app.

 - Data: Our VPN data usage was limited to 200 MB per day, while we had no limit with the paid version.

-- Kill switch: Shockingly, the free trial didn’t include a kill switch, so we wouldn’t have been covered if the VPN failed.
+- Kill switch: Shockingly, the free version didn’t include a kill switch, so we wouldn’t have been covered if the VPN failed.

-- Netflix access: We couldn’t get Netflix to work with the free trial version, either.
+- Netflix access: We couldn’t get Netflix to work with the free version, either.

-- Number of devices: The free trial is limited to one device, not five.
+- Number of devices: The free version is limited to one device, not five.

 - Customer support access: We couldn’t actually contact customer support if we needed anything; rather, we had to stick to their online Knowledge Base, while paying customers can access phone and chat support, as well.